 You can bring your own bike camping, or rent one while you are on the island, but there are some things you should know before you do.

 Located just a half mile from Sea Camp Dock and Ranger Station, this campground is the largest, most developed, and most popular campground on the island.
 It is common for this campground to fill up.

-Distance from dock: Half mile from Sea Camp Dock Price: $4.00 per person per night through April 30th, 2017
+Distance from dock: Half mile from Sea Camp Dock Price: $22.00 per campsite

 2 sites of up to 20 campers each Restrooms: Yes, with dish washing sink Showers: Yes (cold) Water: Drinkable Fires: Yes (designated fire rings with grills) Picnic Tables: Yes Food Storage: Yes (elevated cages) Beach Access: Short Boardwalk (Wheelchair Accessible)